effectivecore/core/readme.md

 The system has a built-in parser and class loader PSR-0.

-Core: NoSQL
+NoSQL
 ---------------------------------------------------------------------

-All data is stored as PHP code.
+All NoSQL data is stored in "*.data" files that are located in each module.
-Perhaps the fastest storage after "storage in RAM".
-Each storage subdirectory will be initialized only on demand.

-Any instance of the class and other NoSQL data can be described in text format in a file of type ".data", like YAML, but has a more stringent rules such as "each string can contain the only one phrase in the form "key: value".

-It is comfortable for controlling changes in the code — any change of one key or value will be highlighted in "git diff" with just one line.
-Also, this format significantly speeds up parsing the files.
+Each such file can describe one or many instances of any kind of entity with any level of nesting into each other (tree structure).
+Each line of such a file describes a single entity attribute and can take the form: "name", "name|class_name", "property: value", "- key: value".
+An example of such a structure is shown below.

-Below is given an example of "*.data" file.
+Example of "*.data" file:

     demo
       object_1|class_name